 When we hear about someone “leaving a legacy”, we might think of financial assets.
 Yet a recent survey of more than 3000 Americans, weighted towards those 55+, found this is not what “legacy” means to most people.
+The power of maintaining traditions with a senior helps them realize the legacy they are truly leaving.

 The vast majority — a whopping 94 percent — defined a life well lived as “having family and friends that love me.”
 Three-fourths felt it was about “making a positive impact on society.”
 Just ten percent said “accumulating a lot of wealth” was paramount.